-Software actions: BSA reports cooperation on the part of the police and the courts in general, noting that preliminary measures are executed rapidly.
-However, BSA has experienced problems with confidential information being leaked to targets of investigation and a general slowness in resolving judicial procedures.
-The business software industry is unaware of any ex officio actions being taken against software piracy.
-The industry continues to support any effort by the Argentine federal, provincial or municipal levels of government to legalize business software currently installed on government computers and improve their procurement practices.
+Software Actions: BSA reports cooperation on the part of the police and the courts in general, noting that preliminary measures are executed rapidly.
+However, BSA has experienced a general slowness in resolving judicial procedures.
+The software industry is unaware of any ex officio actions being taken against software piracy.
+The industry continues to support any effort by the Argentine federal, provincial or municipal levels of government to legalize software currently installed on government computers and improve their procurement practices.

 BSA takes a variety of actions in Argentina, ranging from civil claims to non-judicial procedures (such as cease and desist letters, notices to ISPs, and the like).
-During 2011, the BSA program in Argentina conducted 79 raids or court actions against commercial computer software end users, with successful results in 100% of its claims.
+During 2012, software industry representatives in Argentina conducted 90 raids or court actions against enterprises using unlicensed software.
 In the past, criminal copyright actions in the software area were not widely used by BSA.
 More recently, the various agencies (including the Federal Police, Gendarmería, etc.) are improving their technical capacities to support the courts in the investigation of computer crimes (including piracy) and the provision of technical reports, which is useful evidence in judicial cases.
-In smaller provinces, local police are not trained in computer crimes, and there have been problems caused by pre-raid leaks.
-In some cases, it is possible to replace local police with the better trained Gendarmería.
-In addition, preliminary injunctions and searches performed by court officers and the police under instructions from civil courts have been effective to obtain the legalization of commercial software in use and the payment of damages.
+In smaller provinces, local police are not trained in computer crimes, but in some cases, it is possible to replace local police with the better trained Gendarmería.
+In addition, preliminary injunctions and searches performed by court officers and the police under instructions from civil courts have been effective in getting enterprises to legalize their software use and pay damages.
+Statutory damages are not available.